ugnelis/code-samples/README.md

 * [Sudoku](java/algorithms/games/Sudoku.java) is a logic-based, combinatorial number-placement puzzle.
-In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9
+In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all the digits from 1 to 9

 **Graphs**